jvorob/subleq-bootstrap/README.md

 - Support ?-offset
 - +/- literals (for now only support 0-F, 00-F0, 000-F00, and 0000-F000, i.e. one nibble set)
 - String constants ("Hello World")
+- Rewrite the assemblers to not use the ALU
+  (need to implement shift-up and extract-bytes for output)

 ### Misc.
 TODO